Dark Continent (album)

-Dark Continent is the debut studio album by American rock band Wall of Voodoo, released in 1981 by I.R.S.
+Dark Continent is the debut studio album by the American rock band Wall of Voodoo, released in 1981 by I.R.S.
 Records.
 Early live versions of four songs ("Red Light", "Animal Day", "Back in Flesh" and "Call Box (1-2-3)") are featured on the compilation The Index Masters.

 Reception

-In a 1981 Trouser Press review, Jon Young said, "[t]his deadpan opus is either a joke or just another pretentious search for meaning."
+In a 1981 review in Trouser Press, Jon Young said, "[t]his deadpan opus is either a joke or just another pretentious search for meaning."
 He continued, "Wall of Voodoo will need a better sense of the absurd to attain true strangeness.
 Here they just don't go far enough."
-In a later review from The Trouser Press Guide to New Wave Records (1983), Young stated that Dark Continent displayed "more polish" than the band's debut EP and benefited from "colorfully morose guitar and keyboards."
+In a later review in The Trouser Press Guide to New Wave Records (1983), Young stated that Dark Continent displayed "more polish" than the band's debut EP and benefited from "colorfully morose guitar and keyboards."